duganchen/podfeeds/README.md

 ## Running Podfeeds

     ./podfeeds

-A developer could also start it with the slower:

-    go run .

 By default, the server will listen on port 8080.
 Set the PORT environment variable to override it.
 Set it to port 0 to let it pick the port.